gaeulbyul/RedBlock/README.en.md

 ### About 500 users limitations of Chainblock

 Red Block will warn before it exceeds 500 users (per day?
 Note that this limitation is not documented anywhere).
 This limitation is to avoid force-logout and account suspension.
-Clicking the "Reset" button will clear this counter but it is not recommended. (especially your account's recovery email/phone is not available.)
+Clicking the "Reset" button will clear this counter manually but it is not recommended. (especially your account's recovery email/phone is not available.)

 ### Tweet reaction Chainblock doesn't block the entire retweeted/liked user.